larrytamnjong/blog/docs/ushahidiaccessibility.md

 ## Step 1: Immersing myself into the Ushahidi platform

 Every software can be viewed through two lenses: the lens of the developer and the lens of the end user.
-It's often easy for a developer to solely focus on the software from the development perspective, which may not align precisely with the user's experience.
+It's often easy for a developer to solely focus on the software from the development perspective, which may not align precisely with diverse users experiences.
 The first thing I would do when testing the Ushahidi platform for accessibility is to immerse myself and use the platform from the perspective of the end user.

 ## Step 2: Understanding standardized Accessibility Guidelines